-NOW YOUR TEXAS INSTRUMENT, COMMODORE OR VIC.
-ATARI.
-RADIO SHACK, TIMEX, OSBORNE, AND APPLE PUT LINE-BY-LINE CONTROL OF TAX PREPARATION AT YOUR FINGER TIPS.
+NOW YOUR TEXAS INSTRUMENT, COMMODORE OR VIC, ATARI, RADIO SHACK, TIMEX, OSBORNE, AND APPLE PUT LINE-BY-LINE CONTROL OF TAX PREPARATION AT YOUR FINGER TIPS.

 Calculations are automatic.
-All you do is enter your tax information.
-Tax Command does all mathematical calculations for you.
+All you do is enter your tax information Tax Command does all mathematical calculations for you finding the right column down and right line across Tax Command has the 1040 tax tables built right in So it zeros in on your refund (or tax payment) amount automatically

-Built-in tax tables éliminate guesswork.
-No more finding the right column down and right line across.
-Tax Command has the 1040 tax tables built right in.
-So it zeros in on your refund (or tax payment) amount automatically problem.
-Just go back and retype your entries Everything is re-calculated for you.
-You'll find the 1040.
-Schedule A. Capitol Gains & Losses.
-Income Averaging.
-And more.
-Anyone who can read can use Tax Command.
-And the best feature of all just \$24.95 plus \$2.00 for shipping and handling.
+Built-in tax tables eliminate guesswork.
+No more

+Tax Command is fast, easy!
+Just fill in the blanks if you make a mistake, no problem Just go back and retype your entries Everything is re-calculated for you You'll find the 1040 Schedule A Capitol Gains & Losses Income Averaging And more Anyone who can read can use Tax Command And the best feature of all just \$24.95 plus \$2.00 for shipping and handling.
 Wisconsin residents